WChamorro/simple_dobot_me6_ROS2_driver/README.md

 ---

-# 7. Run the Magician E6 Driver
+# 7. Run and Test the Magician E6 Driver

 Before starting the driver, make sure that: